PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices

 \subsection{LoRA Composition and Merging}

 The origin of the LoRA merging technique is rooted in the area of diffusion models \cite{ho2020denoising}.
-The composition (or sometimes also called merging) of multiple LoRA profiles is an emerging technique that is widely used in image generation tasks.
-In many works such as \citet{huang2023collaborative} and \citet{zhong2024multilora}, LoRA composition has been proven to be an excellent tool that retains all features of the target population with multiple attributes.
+The composition (or sometimes also called merging) of multiple LoRA profiles is an emerging technique that is widely used in image generation tasks. \cite{zhong2024multilora} has shown that LoRA composition is an excellent tool that retains all features of the target population with multiple attributes.
 However, up until now, such an approach was only proven to work with image generation tasks and very recently LLMs \citep{huang2024lorahub}.
 To the best of our knowledge, no previous work has explored the effectiveness of LoRA composition in ASR, which is more of a classification than a generation task.
 We are the first to show that such a non-intrusive approach also works for ASR.